RunaHehe/VS-Ammar/README.md

-i hate psych engine 1.0
-Source code of the FNF mod VS Ammar The GREEN BOY
+Source code of the FNF mod VS Ammar The GREEN BOY (i hate psych 1.0)